About

 Mōhiohio

-Our PeopleRerehua Aesthetics - We honour disability and its aesthetics as a powerful source of creativity and a specific way of navigating the world.
+Our PeopleRerehua | Aesthetics - We honour disability perspectives and aesthetics as a powerful source of creativity and a specific way of navigating the world.

 Disability Equity Statement